brandonpollack23/rcfiles/LINUX_TIPS.md

 On Debian the rcfiles installer will get devscripts which includes a lot of useful tools like
 * whodepends
 * mk-build-deps
+    - use it by going into the extracted package and calling `sudo mk-build-deps -i`

 # Program logs